Travel to the City of a Hundred Towers: Prague

 Cross the Charles Bridge

 The Charles Bridge is one of Prague’s most famous landmarks, connecting the Old Town with the Lesser Town across the Vltava River.
 Lined with baroque statues of saints, this pedestrian bridge offers breathtaking views of the Prague Castle and the city’s historic buildings.
-A stroll across the Charles Bridge at sunrise or sunset is a truly magical experience, making it one of the top things to do in Prague.
+You may enjoy a sunrise or sunset walk across Charles Bridge, one of Prague’s most magical experiences.

 Visit Prague Castle